Alkarama: Alleged link to terrorist groups

 The current president of Alkarama's Board of Trustees, Khalifa al-Rabban, is a Founding Member and Member of the Board of Trustees of the Global Anti-Aggression Campaign (GAAC) alongside Abdulrahman Al Naimi.
 An online portal for articles on human-rights matters in the Arab World, the GAAC's founding statement, written by Alkarama founding member Abdulrahman Al Naimi, claims that Islam is under siege and that the organisation seeks to confront the Western “aggressor.”
 GAAC has also hosted Hamas leaders.

-Alkarama unambiguously and irrevocably denies all these accusations, but the Foundation can only work in a spirit of full transparency.
-You can find details of its cases below.
+Alkarama unambiguously and irrevocably denies all these accusations.

 2012: Arrest and detention of Mourad Dhina in Paris

 In 2012, Alkarama's executive director, Dr Mourad Dhina, who had openly called for democratic change in Algeria for years was detained in France for six months on a request from the Algerian authorities to have him extradited to the country.
 The French court released him when they received documents from the Algerian authorities, which were so incoherent and lacking any evidence that the French prosecutor qualified them as "grotesque".
 Dr. Dhina returned to Alkarama after having spent almost 6 months at the Prison de la Santé in Paris.